adamcik/media-progress-timer/README.md

 -------

 There are no fancy build commands or minified versions.
-Just use the source file as it is or include it with ``require.js``.
+Just use the source file as it is or your module loader of choice.

-However, if you use an npm based build system you can use:

-    npm install media-progress-timer
+There is also an NPM package at https://www.npmjs.com/package/media-progress-timer

 Usage
 -----

-    var ProgresTimer = require('media-progress-timer');

     var timer = ProgressTimer({
         callback: function(position, duration) {
             // update your UI state in this funcion as need be },
-        updateRate: 10,  // min number of ms between callbacks
+	// Target number of milliseconds between callbacks.
-        fallback: false  // force setTimeout based legacy mode });
+        updateRate: 10,
+        // Force the use of the legacy setTimeout fallback.
+        disableRequestAnimationFrame: false
+    });

     // Call with position, duration.
 Both arguments are optional.